The Pajama Game (film): Plot

-At the union meeting that evening, amid talk of a strike, Sid arrives with Hasler, who announces he has agreed to the raise.
-When Babe realizes that it was Sid who engineered the raise and that he has only been attempting to avert labor strife, she returns to him.
-Some time later, the employees of Sleeptite put on a fashion show, with Babe and Sid, now married, sharing a single set of pajamas.
+At a union rally that evening, amid talk of a strike ("7½ Cents"), Sid arrives with Hasler, who announces he will approve the raise as long as the workers do not seek retroactive pay.
+As the workers celebrate their victory, Babe and Sid reconcile.
+Some time later, the Sleeptite employees organize a pajama fashion show, with Babe and Sid, now married, sharing a single set of pajamas, Babe wearing the top and Sid the bottoms.